The Kibera Project

 why kibera?

 Our first trip to Kibera was with a non-for-profit NGO who have dedicated their efforts for 10 years, helping the community of Kibera.
 Crossing Thresholds (CT) based in Darien, CT has built six schools within Kibera, with over 350 children attending each school.
-Without these schools, children would have no opportunity for an education.
-The children get served one meal a day, which is usually their only meal.
-Children are competing with stray dogs searching for food in garbage piles.
-They need to pay for clean drinking water and pay to use a public bathroom.
-There are no government public services for sanitation, police, or fire.
+Without these schools, children would have no

-The 'homes' in Kibera are built from scrap wood, cardboard and corrugated sheet metal.
+The "homes" in Kibera are built from scrap wood, cardboard and corrugated sheet metal.
 An 8x10 one room structure usually houses six people.
 Cooking is done with a primitive stove and charcoal for fuel.
 Carcinogenic smoke fills their homes while cooking while toxic fumes from burning plastic fills the air throughout the day.

 During this trip we treated over 250 patients in ten days.
 We saved the lives of several children, days away from sepsis and oral infections.
-We screened /diagnosed/ treated multiple dog bites, third degree burns, fungal infections, parasitic GI infections, hypertension, diabetes, and many other non-communicable diseases.
+We screened/diagnosed/treated multiple dog bites, third degree burns, fungal infections, parasitic GI infections, hypertension, diabetes, and many other non-communicable diseases.

-This initiative that we have embarked upon, is historical, being the first medical/dental telemedicine hospital of its kind for 1.5 million people in Kibera.
-We have already established a close working relationship with the President of Kenya Medical Training Center (KMTC), Dr.Oluoch, who oversees 80 healthcare campuses throughout Kenya.
-Their faculty and students will participate and rotate through our hospital
+This initiative that we have embarked upon is historical, being the first medical-dental-veterinary telemedicine hospital of its kind for 1.5 million people and countless animals in Kibera.
+We have already established a close working relationship with the President of Kenya Medical Training Center (KMTC), Dr. Oluoch, who oversees 80 healthcare campuses throughout Kenya.
+Their faculty and students will participate and rotate through our hospital.

-The Kenyan Minister of Health has been informed of our project and our collaboration with KMTC.
+collaboration with KMTC.
 A quote from Dr. Kelly Oluoch concerning our project “your clinic will be a godsend to Kenya, KMTC, the Kenyetta Hospital, (the largest hospital in central Africa), KMTC, and all the people of Kenya."
 We have already submitted a Telemedicine Assistant Program curriculum to KMTC that we successfully developed and utilized with the indigenous populations in Haiti.

 We have identified an excellent location in the center of Kibera for our primary healthcare center, which will include: 4-chair dental unit, Women's Health and Maternity Clinic, pharmacy, lab, pediatric clinic, basic radiology, emergency medicine, and minor surgical care.